charles-m-knox/samba-docker/README.md

 and mount two directories on docker host to container.
 Additionally, the supplied hostname will be used for the NetBIOS name.
 Two users will be created and given various access to four shares.
-Ommitting users from a share results in guest access.
+Omitting users from a share results in guest access.
 The `public` share will have guest access and be browsable.